 We read a message from listener Pattie.

-Society of Celtic Shamans .
+Society of Celtic Shamans

-We are re-membering ancient ways and reconnecting with our ancestors.
+We are remembering ancient ways and reconnecting with our ancestors.
 Come, tread the paths of Avalon and sail to Tir na nOg.
 Begin the journey that will lead you into the Shining Country.
 To learn more about the Society of Celtic Shamans please visit us at http://www.faeryshaman.org.

 Subscribe to the podcast at podbean.com

-Anne Roos - Celtic Harper
+Anne Roos - Celtic Harpist

 Anne has graciously allowed us to use three pieces for Fintan's Harp in this tale.
 The tracks are Bridget Cruise from the album Haste to the Wedding, The Seas Are Deep from the album Mermaids and Mariners and The Golden Castle from the album A Light in the Forest.
-More details about Anne and these albums can be found on her Contributor page.
+More details about Anne and these albums can be found on her Contributor Page.

-Visit Anne's website celtic harp music or find more details on her Contributor page.
+Visit Anne's website Celtic harp music or find more details on her Contributor Page.